 Tables and annexes beginning with “S” in this Consolidated ISO Supplement are all unique to ISO and do not follow the order in the ISO/IEC Directives.
 Where a reference in an ISO annex (i.e. beginning with “S”) is made to an annex in the ISO/IEC Directives, Part 1, this is explicitly indicated.

-The following clauses that have been modified with respect to the previous edition of the ISO Supplement: Foreword, 1.9.1, 1.12.1, 1.12.6, 2.1.6.1, 2.6.2, 2.9.1, 2.9.2, 3.2.1, 4.1.2, Annex SF, Annex SH, Annex SL, Annex SN, Annex SQ, Annex SS and Reference documents.
-The track change version of this twelfth edition should be consulted for the details of the changes made (www.iso.org/directives).
+The following clauses that have been modified with respect to the previous edition of the ISO Supplement: Foreword, 1.8.1, 1.9.1, 1.12.6, 2.1.6.2, 2.3.1, 2.9.1, 3.2 and Annex SK.
+The track change version of this thirteenth edition should be consulted for the details of the changes made (www.iso.org/directives).

 Foreword